Alzheimer's Society Annual Conference 2025

 In person attendees will receive lunch, post reception drinks and visits to our exhibition stands.

-Online attendees will be able to view and interact with sessions, and connect with our exhibitors on our conference app.
+Online attendees will be able to view and interact with the main plenary sessions, and connect with our exhibitors on our conference app.

 When does the early bird rate apply?